About Debra Parmley

 THE SHORT BIO:

-She lives in a motorhome full-time with her husband as they travel the U.S. and shares her adventures on her Beautiful Day Traveler blog.
-Debra has sold travel, walked the plank of a pirate ship off the coast of Grand Cayman, swum with dolphins in Moorea, and set foot in 13 countries.
+She lives in a motor home full-time with her husband as they travel the U.S. and shares her adventures on her Beautiful Day Traveler blog.
+Debra has sold travel, walked the plank of a pirate ship off the coast of Grand Cayman, swum with dolphins in Moorea, and set foot in over 13 countries.
 Debra is the founder of Shimmy Mob Memphis which raises funds for the local domestic abuse shelter.
-She was the host of Book Lights on Blog Talk Radio and interviews cover models on Cover Model Corner.
+She was the host of Book Lights on Blog Talk Radio and interviewed cover models on Cover Model Corner.
 Debra believes that “Every day we are alive is a beautiful day. “

 THE LONG BIO: